Professor Jonathan Rayner

 My first full-time post was teaching film history within the Cultural Studies degree at the University of Portsmouth.
 Subsequently, I taught at the North East Wales Institute of Higher Education (NEWI), now Glyndwr University, where I was subject leader for media studies and delivered modules in English, media studies and film studies.For three years I worked at Sheffield Hallam University, teaching film history, theory and criticism at undergraduate level and acting as course leader for the MA in Film Studies.
 I joined the School of English in 2001.

-With Prof Julia Dobson (French and Francophone Studies) I am co-director of the Sheffield Centre for Research in Film (SCRIF).
+With Prof Jennifer Coates (School of East Asian Studies) I am co-director of the Sheffield Centre for Research in Film (SCRIF).
 Established in 2013, the Centre brings together staff, researchers and students involved in moving image teaching and research and public engagement activities across the city, in collaboration with the Showroom Cinema.
 SCRIF’s membership spans numerous departments and schools at Sheffield, and also includes colleagues at Sheffield Hallam University and other White Rose and regional institutions.
 Publications from SCRIF research events include the edited collection Mapping Cinematic Norths (Peter Lang, 2016) and a special edition of Landscape Research based on our 2018 symposium ‘The City (as) Archive.’

 - Research interests

-My current research centres on connections between cinema and landscape and the representation of navies, naval combat and naval history on film.
 From my PhD onwards, my interests also include Australasian cinema (particularly Australian Gothic films), genre films and auteur studies.
-Currently I am working on two book projects: a study of Australian Gothic cinema for University of Wales Press, and a critical history of the representation of the Royal Navy on television for White Rose University Press.
+My other research interests centre on connections between cinema and landscape and the representation of war and conflict and navies and naval history in film, television and popular culture.
+Currently I am working on a critical history of the representation of the Royal Navy on television for White Rose University Press.

 Since 2014 I have been researching the University of Sheffield’s archive of the First World War magazine War Illustrated.
 This work has been applied to several public engagement and widening participating projects, such as working with GCSE History classes in Sheffield schools, as well as in conference papers and publications.